 COVID-19 - OFFICE PROCEDURE CHANGE:

-The Town Clerk's office is currently NOT accepting walk in traffic.
 The office will be staffed and services will be provided to the public by the following methods.

 Dog License renewal: (beginning June 1st)

 - Rabies: The complimentary dog renewal notice will contain the current rabies date from the office's files.
 If it shows it is expired, submit a current rabies by mail or e-mail which is listed below.

 - See Dog Licensing Fees section below to determine how much is owed. (spayed - $8.00 / not spayed - $19.00)

 - Apply by mail. (submit check made payable to Manchester Town Clerk's Office or credit card slip, envelope & necessary paperwork) See New & Renewal Licenses by Mail section below for further information and forms.